Nondiscrimination - UTDBP3090

 - the complaint has been withdrawn; or

-- Notification of Respondent: If it is determined that the University will proceed with a complaint investigation, Human Resources or the Office of the Dean of Students will give the respondent written notification of the complaint investigation.
-The notification letter will include a copy of the written complaint.
-The notification letter will provide the respondent an opportunity to submit a written response to the allegations within ten (10) working days, unless unusual circumstances warrant additional time.
+- Notification of Respondent: If it is determined that the University will proceed with a complaint investigation, IC will give the respondent written notification of the complaint investigation.
+The notification letter will include a copy of the allegations.
+The notification letter will provide the respondent an opportunity to submit a written response to the allegations within ten (10) business days, unless unusual circumstances warrant additional time.
 The notification letter will include a statement advising the respondent that retaliation against the complainant is prohibited and will subject the respondent to appropriate disciplinary action.

-- Investigation Responsibility: The Office of the Dean of Students is responsible for conducting formal investigations of complaints against students alleging discrimination and harassment in violation of this policy.
-Human Resources is responsible for conducting formal investigations of complaints against non- students alleging discrimination and harassment in violation of this policy.
+- Investigation Responsibility: IC is responsible for conducting all formal investigations of complaints alleging discrimination and harassment in violation of this policy.
 If a complaint is directed against an individual who would otherwise play a role in investigating and attempting to resolve the complaint, the function assigned to that person by these procedures will be delegated to another person.

 - Investigative Process and Findings: The investigator will interview both the complainant and the respondent(s) and persons who are considered to have pertinent factual information related to the complaint.
 The investigator shall also gather and examine documents relevant to the complaint.
 Facts will be considered on the basis of what is reasonable to persons of ordinary sensitivity and not on the particular sensitivity or reaction of an individual.
 Findings will be based on the totality of circumstances surrounding the conduct complained of, including but not limited to: the context of that conduct, its severity, frequency, whether it was physically threatening, humiliating, or was simply offensive in nature.

-- Representation: During the complaint process, the complainant(s) and the respondent(s) may designate and thereafter be accompanied by an advisor of his or her choosing at meetings and interviews at which he or she is present; however, no representative may examine witnesses or otherwise actively participate in a meeting or interview.
+- Representation: During the complaint process, the complainant(s) and the respondent(s) may designate and thereafter be accompanied by an advisor of their choosing at meetings and interviews at which they are present; however, no advisor may examine witnesses or otherwise actively participate in a meeting or interview.

-- Submission of Evidence: During the complaint investigation process, the complainant(s) and the respondent(s) will provide Human Resources or the Office of the Dean of Students, as appropriate, with all documents relied upon regarding the issues raised in the complaint.
+- Submission of Evidence: During the complaint investigation process, the complainant(s) and the respondent(s) will provide IC with all documents relied upon regarding the issues raised in the complaint.

 - Report of Findings and Recommendation - Complaints Against Non-Students:

-- The investigator will provide a proposed statement of findings, copies of relevant documents and any physical evidence considered to the appropriate vice president within thirty (30) working days of receipt of the respondent's statement, unless unusual circumstances require more time.
+- The investigator will provide a proposed statement of findings, copies of relevant documents and any physical evidence considered to the appropriate vice president within thirty (30) business days of receipt of the respondent's statement, unless unusual circumstances require more time.
 The appropriate vice president to act on complaints against faculty and staff will be the vice president over the area where the respondent is employed.
-The appropriate vice president to act on complaints against contractors and visitors will be the Vice President for Business Affairs.
-If a complaint is directed against a vice president who would otherwise act on a complaint, the function assigned to that vice president will be delegated to another person.
+The appropriate vice president to act on complaints against contractors will be the Vice President for Facilities and Economic Development.
+The appropriate vice president to act on complaints against visitors will be the Chief Compliance Officer.
+If a complaint is directed against a vice president who would otherwise act on a complaint, the function assigned to that vice president will be delegated to the President or their designee

-- Within fifteen (15) working days of the notification to the complainant and the respondent that the investigation has been completed, the appropriate vice president and the investigator shall meet to discuss the findings, and review the record, along with any comments and proposed corrections submitted by the complainant and respondent.
+- Within ten (10) business days of the notification to the complainant and the respondent that the investigation has been completed, the appropriate vice president and the investigator shall meet to discuss the findings, and review the record, along with any comments and proposed corrections submitted by the complainant and respondent.

-- Within fifteen (15) working days from that meeting, the vice president shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.
+- Within ten (10) business days from that meeting, the vice president shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.

-- If the vice president determines that this policy was violated, he or she, following consultation with the investigator or other knowledgeable persons as appropriate, shall determine a disciplinary action that is appropriate for the severity of the conduct.
+- If the vice president determines that this policy was violated, they will, following consultation with the investigator, Human Resources, or other knowledgeable persons as appropriate, shall determine a disciplinary action that is appropriate for the severity of the conduct.
 Disciplinary actions can include, but are not limited to, written reprimands, the imposition of conditions, reassignment, suspension without pay, and termination.

-- The vice president shall inform the complainant and accused individual, and the appropriate unit head in writing of his or her decision, and shall attach a copy of the final statement of findings.
-Copies of the vice president's letter, the attached statement of findings, and relevant documents shall also be sent to the Office of the Dean of Students or the Office of Human Resources as appropriate.
+- The vice president shall inform the complainant and respondent(s), and the appropriate unit head in writing of their decision, and shall attach a copy of the final statement of findings.
+Copies of the vice president's letter, the attached statement of findings, and relevant documents shall also be sent to the Office of the Dean of Students or the Office of Human Resources, Institutional Equity and Compliance.

 - Report of Findings and Recommendation - Complaints Against Students:

-- The investigator will provide a proposed statement of findings, copies of relevant documents and any physical evidence considered to the Dean of Students within thirty (30) working days of receipt of the respondent's statement, unless unusual circumstances require more time.
-The Dean of Students and the investigator shall meet within fifteen (15) working days to discuss the findings, and review the record.
+- The investigator will provide a proposed statement of findings, copies of relevant documents and any physical evidence considered to the Dean of Students within ten (10) business days of receipt of the respondent's statement, unless unusual circumstances require more time.
+The Dean of Students and the investigator shall meet within fifteen (15) business days to discuss the findings, and review the record.

-- Within fifteen (15) working days from that meeting, the Dean of Students shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.
+- Within ten (10) business days from that meeting, the Dean of Students shall take one of the following actions: a)request further investigation into the complaint; b)dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or c)find that this policy was violated.

-- If the Dean of Students determines that this policy was violated, the Dean, following consultation with the investigator or other knowledgeable persons as appropriate, shall determine whether to initiate a disciplinary action appropriate to the severity of the conduct pursuant to Chapter 51, Student Grievance Procedures of Title V of the UTD Handbook of Operating Procedures.
+- If the Dean of Students determines that this policy was violated, the Dean, following consultation with the investigator or other knowledgeable persons as appropriate, shall determine whether to initiate a disciplinary action appropriate to the severity of the conduct pursuant to University Policy UTDSP5003 (Student Code of Conduct), Section B, Administration of Discipline.
 Disciplinary actions can include, but are not limited to, a documented warning, the imposition of conditions, probation, suspension, and dismissal.

 - As required by federal law, any disclosure of the findings and decision of the Office of the Dean of Students will be governed by the provisions of the Family Educational Rights and Privacy Act.